- Home

 Municipal Campus Improvement Project

 The Monroe community has grown in population and city infrastructure, such as roads and essential buildings, and city services need to meet the needs of this growth.
-In 2008, the Mayor and City Council developed long-range plans to accommodate this growth; once such plan was the Municipal Campus Improvements Master Plan.
+In 2008, the Mayor and City Council developed long-range plans to accommodate this growth, once such plan was the Municipal Campus Improvements Master Plan.

 The campus includes City Hall, Municipal Court, Police Station and the Public Works/Parks Operations Building.
 The campus master plan identified projects aimed at improving public access to services, reducing environmental impacts, improving security and emergency response access, and acquiring and improving campus buildings for public works and parks operations.